The Denver residential neighborhood of Sloan’s Lake in Northwest Denver has increasingly become a gathering place for

 A,B: Now that Dave Garcia has checked into a hotel for a week, a couple, including another homeless vet, have taken over his camp.

 The issue of homelessness in Denver and indeed metropolises throughout the U.S. has skyrocketed since this article was published.

 Since that time, I witnessed the increased cost of housing price out a friend, who when we met 20 years ago had a good job in a tech company and lived in a rented one bedroom apartment.
 A couple of years ago he was featured as one of the residents of Denver’s Beloved Tiny Home Village.
 The small project — there are eleven tiny homes — is the first tiny home development aimed to address Denver’s homelessness problem.

 Housing under twenty people is a drop in the bucket though.

 Today, there more than 30,ooo homeless people in Denver according to a report by the Metro Denver Homeless Initiative.

-The increase in housing costs in Denver since then has only made the problem for people on tight incomes such as Katie Tate, reports channel 7.
+The increase in housing costs in Denver since then has only made the problem worse for people on tight incomes such as Katie Tate, reports channel 7.